By Joe Pickett, OCW Publication Director

 Fostering Real Intelligence and Well-Being

 OCW has for the first time provided a glimpse into the thinking that TAs put into their teaching by publishing the TAs’ Instructor Insights for 6.034 Artificial Intelligence.
-The TAs, Jessica Noss and Dylan Holmes, explain how they adhere to a student-centered ethic initiatied by Professor Patrick Winston, where the primary objects is “to help students learn the material and to become inspired.”
+The TAs, Jessica Noss and Dylan Holmes, explain how they adhere to a student-centered ethic initiatied by Professor Patrick Winston, where the primary objects are “to help students learn the material and to become inspired.”
 This ethic informs all the course policies and TA activities, from assignment due dates to grading.

 For instance, since the point of assessment is to demonstrate mastery (and not to make fine distinctions in accrued points), the final exam is optional, and four of its five parts reflect knowledge already assessed in quizzes given earlier in the semester.
 So if a student does poorly on a quiz, there’s a chance for redemption in the final.
 This relieves the pressure to do well on a single test.